 Condition A2a: EESS(passive) protection measures for the 23.6-24 GHz frequency band

-Introduce in Resolution 750 (Rev.WRC-15) limits on unwanted emissions in the frequency band 23.6-24 GHz from IMT base stations and IMT mobile stations in the frequency band 24.25 – [TBD] / [24.45 / 25.25 / 27.5] and add a mandatory cross-reference to Resolution 750 (Rev.WRC-15) in the Radio Regulations in the footnote that identifies the frequency band for IMT and/or add the 24.25 – [TBD] / [24.45 / 25.25 / 27.5] frequency band to No. 5.338A.
+Introduce in Table 1 of Resolution 750 (Rev.WRC-15) limits on unwanted emissions in the frequency band 23.6-24 GHz from IMT base stations and IMT mobile stations in the frequency band 24.25 – 27.5 GHz and add a mandatory cross-reference to Resolution 750 (Rev.WRC-15) in the Radio Regulations in the footnote that identifies the frequency band for IMT and/or add the 24.25 – 27.5 GHz frequency band to No. 5.338A.

 Condition A2b: EESS(passive) protection measures for the 50.2-50.4 GHz and 52.6-54.25 GHz frequency bands

-Introduce in Resolution 750 (Rev.WRC-15) limits on unwanted emissions in the frequency bands 50.2-50.4 GHz and 52.6-54.25 GHz from IMT base stations and IMT mobile stations in the frequency band 24.25 – [TBD] / [24.45 / 25.25 / 27.5] and add a mandatory cross-reference to Resolution 750 (Rev.WRC-15) in the Radio Regulations in the footnote that identifies the frequency band for IMT or add the 24.25 – [TBD] / [24.45 / 25.25 / 27.5] band to No. 5.338A.
+Recognise in a Resolution that spurious emission limits of Recommendation ITU-R SM.329 category B are sufficient to protect the EESS (passive) from the second harmonic of IMT base station emissions in the 26 GHz band.

 Condition A2c: Compatibility with SRS/EESS and FSS earth stations

 Alternative 1: